adamgarcia4/phoenixPartsExpress/README.md

 That's it!
 With one line of code, the module is incorporated into the main application.
 This method of modularity proved to be the cleanest implementation, and thus is the standard for use in this application.

-## Routing Layer
+## Routing Module

 The core functionality of an API backend is to listen to routes and serve corresponding API responses.
 Two primary areas of concern are important to the routing layer:

 1. Control of route endpoint names
 2. Implementation of correct route behavior

-While most Express.js tutorials combine these two listed goals into one file, a cleaner implementation was suggested by: https://goo.gl/R4qXRM, which splits these into two further modularized concepts.
+While most Express.js tutorials combine these two listed goals into one file, a cleaner implementation was suggested by: https://goo.gl/eB7dmZ, which splits these into two further modularized concepts.

 The Routing module is designed as follows: